 It is recommended that you make an appointment.
 However, if a tutor is available when you come by, the tutor will work with you.
 We are very busy around midterms and finals, so make an appointment well in advance.

 How do I get the most from my tutoring session?

 Bring all of your course material.
 This will help your tutor understand what the professor is requiring for a specific assignment.
 In addition, ask questions if you are not following what the tutor is reviewing with you.
-If you are coming in for a writing assignment, we recommend that you bring two copies of your paper.
-You may want to bring previous papers that were reviewed by your professor.
+SStudents who need tutoring in writing must bring at least one hard copy of the completed or partially completed essay.
+Two hard copies is recommended.
+This does not apply to students who need help with starting a paper.
+In addition, you may want to bring previous papers that were reviewed by your professor.

 What should I do if I can’t make my appointment, or I am running late?

 Please call us to cancel as soon as possible.
 Another student may want your time slot.
 We hold appointments for only 15 minutes.
 If you are going to be more than 15 minutes late, you should call us to reschedule.